 A Note on Preaching

-At St Wilfrid's we see preaching as part of our worship.
+At St Wilfrid's we see preaching as a part of our worship services.

-A Sunday morning sermon is usually somewhere between 20 and 25 minutes long, and is also usually quite structured.
+A Sunday morning sermon is usually somewhere between 20 and 25 minutes long, and tends to be quite structured.
+But afternoon preaching tends to be shorter and less structured - depending on the speaker.

-We sometimes preach through a series of varying length, ranging from whole books of the Bible to smaller portions of a book.
-However, although we are not restricted to consecutive expository sermons we do use the Bible as our authority in all preaching, and we aim for a balanced diet, looking to God for leading.
+We sometimes preach through a series.
+These can be of varying length, ranging from whole books of the Bible to smaller portions of a book.
+What ever style of preaching, we use the Bible as our authority and we aim for a balanced diet.

 • They should excite Christians who ought never to be bored by the gospel.